zinic/crawl/aspects.md

 #### Details
-* Skill Check: Duck and Dodge
+* Skill Roll: Duck and Dodge
 	* Combat Action: May be used as a defense.
 	* Inherits Modifiers from: **Mobility**
-* Base Difficulty: 8
+* Failure Chance: 8
 * Action Point Cost: 1
 <br /><br />